 Explore the unique architecture at Phung Hung ancient house

-The front of the house is divided into 3 compartments, the main entrance is in the middle compartment, the 2 side compartments are sales doors.
+The front of the house is divided into 3 compartments, the main entrance is in the middle compartment, and the 2 side compartments are sales doors.
 Above the main door, there are two “door eyes”, an architectural mark in Hoi An.
 The door eye is both a decoration and a spiritual element, considered a “guard” for the house, preventing bad things from entering.

 The outermost layer of the house was previously a sales place, but is now a place to receive guests.
 The layout and interior furnishings remain the same.